apache/nifi-minifi-cpp/README.md

 * libuuid
 * librocksdb (built and statically linked)
 * libcurl-openssl (If not available or desired, NSS will be used)
-* libssl and libcrypto from openssl (built and statically linked)
+* libssl and libcrypto from libressl (built and statically linked)
 * libarchive (built and statically linked)
 * librdkafka (built and statically linked)
 * Python 3 -- Required, unless Python support is disabled